SE Palmeiras (women): 2022: First Copa Libertadores; second Paulista title

 In October 2022, in its first participation in the competition, Palmeiras won the Copa Libertadores Femenina, finishing unbeaten.
 The unprecedented title was achieved with a 4–1 victory over Boca Juniors in the final, with goals from Ary Borges, Byanca Brasil, Poliana and Bia Zaneratto, while Brisa Priori scored for the Argentines.

 In December 2022, the team lifted its first official trophy at the Allianz Parque.
 Led by midfielder Bia Zaneratto, the players won the 2022 Paulista Championship, after defeating Santos 2–1 in the final.

 The Paulista title match also set the attendance record for a women's football match at Allianz Parque, with around 20,000 spectators present.

+2025: Three titles; first national title

+The team started the season with Camila Orlando as their coach, with whom they reached the semifinals of the Campeonato Brasileiro but lost to Cruzeiro and with whom they won their first ever title at the Brasil Ladies Cup, beating Grêmio at the final on the Estádio do Canindé.

+After that final, Camila Orlando left to train the youth team of the Brazil women's national team and Rosana Augusto, a former Palmeiras player, was hired as the team's new coach.
+With Rosana Augusto the team won their first ever national title in history at the Copa do Brasil, beating Ferroviária at the final, which also qualified the team to play in the 2026 edition of the Supercopa do Brasil, and won their fourth title at the Campeonato Paulista after beating Corinthians at the final for the second consecutive year.
+The score of that final was 5-1 for Palmeiras in the first game and 1-0 for Corinthians on the second.

+In 2025, Palmeiras qualified for the 2026 Copa Libertadores after finishing third in the Campeonato Brasileiro.
+The qualification was secured because Corinthians won both the Campeonato Brasileiro and the Copa Libertadores, which opened an additional Libertadores berth for the third-placed team in the national league.
+It was the third time the team qualified to play at the Libertadores.